MicrosoftDocs/win32/desktop-src/wer/using-wer.md

 ---
 title: Using WER
-description: Beginning with Windows Vista, Windows provides crash, non-response, and kernel fault error reporting by default without requiring changes to your application. ms.assetid: 'c096cd89-e3a7-4959-a35f-40e6168f277e'
+description: Beginning with Windows Vista, Windows provides crash, non-response, and kernel fault error reporting by default without requiring changes to your application. ms.assetid: c096cd89-e3a7-4959-a35f-40e6168f277e
+keywords:
-keywords: ["Windows error reporting Windows Error Reporting , using"]
+- Windows error reporting Windows Error Reporting , using ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using WER

 Beginning with Windows Vista, Windows provides crash, non-response, and kernel fault error reporting by default without requiring changes to your application.
 The report will include minidump and heap dump information if required.
 Applications instead use the WER API to send application-specific problem reports to Microsoft.

 Because Windows automatically reports unhandled exceptions, application should not handle fatal exceptions.
 If the faulting or not-responding process is interactive, WER displays a user interface informing the user of the problem.
 An application is considered unresponsive if it does not respond to Windows messages for five seconds while the user is trying to interact with the application.